vickilus/FUTO_Locate/README.md

 2. Email Address Validation: Validate email addresses using a secure validation algorithm (e.g., SPF, DKIM) to prevent email spoofing.
 3. Secure Communication: Use secure communication protocols (e.g., HTTPS, TLS) to protect user data during transmission.

+Search Page Documentation By Ezimkamma Chukwuka Christopher

+Overview

+The search page is a core feature of the locator app, enabling users to find specific locations, businesses, or points of interest.
+This documentation provides an overview of the search page's functionality, design, and technical requirements.

+Features

+- Search Bar: A prominent search bar allows users to input their search queries.
+- Autocomplete Suggestions: As users type, autocomplete suggestions are displayed to help refine their searches.
+- Search Filters: Optional search filters (e.g., categories, distance, rating) enable users to narrow down their search results.
+- Result Display: Search results are displayed in a clear and concise manner, including essential information such as name, address, and distance.

+Design Requirements

+- Responsive Design: The search page should be optimized for various devices and screen sizes.
+- Accessibility: The search page should comply with WCAG 2.1 guidelines for accessibility.
+- Consistent Branding: The search page should adhere to the app's branding guidelines.

+Technical Requirements

+- Backend Integration: The search page should integrate with the app's backend services to retrieve search results.
+- Data Retrieval: The search page should retrieve data from the app's database or external data sources (e.g., Google Maps).
+- Error Handling: The search page should handle errors and exceptions, such as network connectivity issues or invalid search queries.

+Testing Requirements

+- Unit Testing: Unit tests should be conducted to ensure individual components of the search page function correctly.
+- Integration Testing: Integration tests should be conducted to ensure the search page integrates correctly with other app features and external data sources.
+- User Acceptance Testing (UAT): UAT should be conducted to ensure the search page meets the required functionality, usability, and accessibility standards.